henrikmotzkus/AutomationDemo/README.md

 This is work in progress and infinitely evolving.

 Disclaimer: This demo doesn't explain the concepts itself.
 It combines the various features and demonstrates the value.
-For education please visit the official documentation.
+For education please visit the official documentation of Microsoft.

-Disclaimer 2: This is not a explanation of the AZure Server "Azure Automation".
-THe service "Azure Automation" is a tool.
-This demo here is a comprehensive overview about all aspects of automation the Azure cloud.
+Disclaimer 2: This is not an explanation of the Azure Service "Azure Automation".
+The service "Azure Automation" is a tool.
+This demo here is a comprehensive overview about all aspects of automating the Azure cloud.

 ## 7 Demo steps